SatishKeshri/satishkeshri.github.io/_pages/about.md

 I have experience with independent research.
 My recent work on Continual Learning for Federated Setup has been submitted to NeurIps, 2024.
 In this work I formulate a new training method for continual setups to have provable convergence gurantess in a non-convex setting.

 ## 💼 Professional Experience
 I worked as a **Data Scientist** for 3 years at Dr. Reddy's Laboratories, India at their R&D Centre.
-My major roles included building NLP based AI models and productionizing them.
+My primary role included building NLP based AI models and productionizing them.